mfranzil/centodiciotto/README.md

 The `sql` folder contains a Dockerfile and two files, `11_pre.sql` and `13_post.sql`.
 Two files are excluded from the repository for confidential purposes:

-- `10_init.sql`
+- `10_init.sql` (not mandatory for Kubernetes deployments)
 - `12_data.sql`

-The former MUST contain an initialization string for a Postgres role, such as:
+The former shall contain an initialization string for a Postgres role, such as:

 ```
 CREATE ROLE "sqldiciotto" WITH SUPERUSER CREATEDB CREATEROLE LOGIN ENCRYPTED PASSWORD 'blabla';